CyberExplosion/deep-learning-doc/stage3.md

 ### Detailed Experiment Setups
 {: .no_toc}
-Here are the print out details of each layers input, output, and more for each of our models
+Here are the print out details of each layers input, output, and more for each of our models.
 #### MNIST
 ```
 ===================================================================================